buckaroogeek/copr-k8s-refresh/README.md

 1. Use the repository issue tracker to post questions, bugs, and issues that need resolution.
 1. COPR is used as the build engine until the revised spec file is formally moved to Fedora Package Sources (https://src.fedoraproject.org/rpms/kubernetes) and incorporated into Fedora.

+## Steps

+1. modify spec file to meet goals of [Kubernetes Package Restructure change request](https://discussion.fedoraproject.org/t/f40-change-proposal-restructure-kubernetes-packages/87806) for F40.
+Goal with this request is to alter structure and organization of subpackages.

 ## Useful Links